 To manually fix field or table names if they still look wrong, you can go to the Metadata section of the Admin Panel, select the database that contains the table or field you want to edit, select the table, and then edit the name(s) in the input boxes that appear.

-Easily customize how numbers, dates, times, and currencies should be displayed in Metabase with formatting settings.
+Customize the default language for Metabase, as well as how numbers, dates, times, and currencies should be displayed in Metabase with formatting settings.